Camille Cash, M.D.

 The Right Size for You

-Determining breast implant size isn't as simple as picking out a bra.
+Determining breast implant size isn’t as simple as picking out a bra.
 Breast implants are sized in terms of volume (cubic centimeters, or cc), not bra cup size.
-Fortunately, Dr. Cash has experience helping a wide range of breast augmentation patients choose the most flattering size of implants.
-Your job is to let her know what you'd like to change about your breasts such as adding fullness all over or just to the upper portion.
-It can be helpful to show her photos of women who are the size you'd like to attain.
+Fortunately, Dr. Cash has experience helping a wide range of breast augmentation patients choose the most flattering implant size.
+Your job is to let her know what you’d like to change about your breasts, such as adding fullness all over or just to the upper portion.
+It can be helpful to show her photos of women who are the size you’d like to attain.
 You will be able to try on implant sizers as well.

 Dr. Cash will recommend an implant size for you by factoring in:

 - The laxity of your breast skin